BILLDOU/iWUE_CO2/README.md

 # iWUE_CO2

-This repository contains the code and data necessary to reproduce the results and figures from the main manuscript of Zhan et al., submitted to a peer-reviewed journal.
+This repository contains the code and data necessary to reproduce the results from a manuscript of Zhan et al., submitted to a peer-reviewed journal.

 ## Code Overview